2002 French Grand Prix: Practice

 The third practice session on Saturday morning took place in sunny weather.
 Michael Schumacher was fastest with a time of 1:12.974 he set at the conclusion of the session and was the only driver to set a sub 1:13-lap.
 His teammate Barrichello was 0.529 seconds slower in second, followed by Räikkönen, his McLaren teammate Coulthard, Sauber's Felipe Massa, Montoya, Ralf Schumacher, Button, Massa's teammate Nick Heidfeld and BAR's Olivier Panis in positions three to ten.

 Giancarlo Fisichella (pictured in 2010) was withdrawn from the race by doctor Sid Watkins following a heavy accident in the final practice session.

-Although he failed to lap faster in the final practice session, which took place in sunny weather, Michael Schumacher remained the fastest overall driver after losing control of his Ferrari's rear heading towards the Adelaide hairpin.
+Although he failed to lap faster in the final practice session, which took place in sunny weather, Michael Schumacher remained fastest overall after losing control of his Ferrari's rear heading towards the Adelaide hairpin.
 Räikkönen improved to second and his teammate Coulthard was third.
 Barrichello, Button, Montoya, Ralf Schumacher, Irvine, Heidfeld and Trulli followed in the top ten.
-Around 15 minutes in, Giancarlo Fisichella's front wing collapsed over the kerbs at the exit of the fast right-hand Estoril corner, folding under his Jordan car. lifting the front wheels into the air off the tarmac surface.
+Around 15 minutes in, Giancarlo Fisichella's front wing collapsed over the kerbs at the exit of the long fast right-hand Estoril corner early in the lap, folding under his Jordan car. lifting the front wheels into the air off the tarmac surface.
 He lost frontal downforce, and lost control of his car, striking the outside tyre barrier.
 Fisichella experienced a 125 mph hit at 34 g0, leaving him confused, dazed and with no recollection of the accident.
-Practice was stopped for 26 minutes as marshals repaired the tyre wall.
+Although the car was structurally intact, it sustained suspension damage, and practice was stopped for 26 minutes as marshals repaired the tyre wall.

 Fisichella was left with a concussion, a cut finger, and a slightly stiff neck as a result of his crash.
 Sid Watkins, a doctor from the Fédération Internationale de l'Automobile (FIA), examined him at the circuit's medical centre before flying him to Nevers for a brain scan.
 Although hospital scans revealed no serious injuries, Watkins deemed Fisichella unfit to race, citing the risk of another major accident during the race because of the g-forces he experienced.